lucydot/projects_list/index.md

 Difficulty = ⭐⭐⭐⭐

-### Project 5.
-Implementing a Poisson-drift-diffusion solver for solar cells
+### Implementing a Poisson-drift-diffusion solver for solar cells

 [Solcore](https://www.solcore.solar) was originally created as a heterogeneous aggregate of tools used by researchers as part of their work on high-efficiency photovoltaic devices (solar cells).
 Among Solcore’s unique features is the implementation of multiple models to simulate the electrical and optical properties of solar cells, including both traditional, well-established approaches and novel designs.
 This feature provides Solcore with an unprecedented capability that other photovoltaic solar cell software packages cannot match.